-FTC’s Welding School prepares students to begin a career in the welding field.
+FTC’s Welding Program prepares students to begin a career in the welding field.
 You will learn the technical and practical knowledge needed to interpret manufacturing drawings and construction blueprints, calculate measures, as well as bend, cut, grind, and weld ferrous and nonferrous metals.
 Techniques include Shield Metal Arc, Gas-Metal Arc, Flux Core Arc, Gas-Tungsten Arc, and pipe welding.

 Prepare for Your Welding National Construction Career Test (NCCT)

 Graduates from the Welding School will be eligible for certain NCCT exams and will be able to fill entry-level positions as non-licensed welding specialists.